 - Break the Haughty: After a holier-than-thou attitude the whole episode, Rasmussen, thanks to some quick action from the crew, gets what's coming to him and more.

 - Call-Back: Picard invokes Khan Singh in his argument with Rasmussen.

 - Con Man: Rasmussen isn't actually a 26th-century historian, he's a 22nd-century inventor with a stolen 26th-century timeship.

 - Cryptic Conversation: Rasmussen spends the whole episode being a huge pain in the ass with this, justifying it in the name of "preserving the timeline."

-- The first time we see Rasmussen's facade crack is at the end of the big Patrick Stewart Speech where he meekly says "please don't ask me to help you, Captain.
+- The first time we see Rasmussen's facade crack is at the end of the big Patrick Stewart Speech, when he meekly says, "Please don't ask me to help you, Captain.
 I can't help you."
 No, Picard, he literally can't.

 - Better yet, check out his face when they fire the deflector dish.
 He looks incredibly tense... probably because he doesn't know at all if this is going to work.

-- Future Imperfect: Rasmussen's story was that he was a 26th century historian who time traveled to the 24th century to fill in gaps in the historical record, thus trying to avert this in his time.
-When it turns out he's a conman from the 22nd century, Picard thinks 24th century historians would love to talk to him for this very reason.
+- Future Imperfect: Rasmussen's story is that he's a 26th-century historian who time traveled to the 24th century to fill in gaps in the historical record, thus trying to avert this in his time.
+When it turns out he's a conman from the 22nd century, Picard thinks 24th-century historians would love to talk to him for this very reason.

 Data: Actually, I'm capable of distinguishing over 150 simultaneous compositions.
 But in order to analyze the aesthetics, I tend to keep it to ten or less.